The Gaussian Process Autoregressive Regression Model (GPAR): Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper introduced GPAR: a flexible, tractable, and interpretable approach to multi-output GP regression.
-GPAR can model nonlinear relationships between outputs, capture correlations in the noise, and scale to a large number of output dimensions.
-In effect, GPAR transforms problems high-dimensional data modelling problems into set of single-output modelling problems, which are the bread and butter of the GP approach.
+This paper introduced GPAR: a flexible, fast, tractable, and interpretable approach to multi-output GP regression.
+GPAR can model (1) nonlinear relationships between outputs and (2) complex output noise.
+GPAR can scale to large data sets by trivially leveraging scaling techniques for one-dimensional GP regression \citep{Titsias:2009:Variational_Learning}.
+In effect, GPAR transforms high-dimensional data modelling problems into set of single-output modelling problems, which are the bread and butter of the GP approach.
 GPAR was rigorously tested on a variety of synthetic and real-world problems, consistently outperforming existing GP models for multi-output regression.
-Insights into the structure of the data can be gained by decomposing GPAR's posterior over kernel components which could be developed into a useful tool in automatic structure discovery in data \cite{LloDuvGroetal2014}.
-In this light, we believe particularly exciting future applications of GPAR are modelling of environmental phenomena and improving the data-efficiency of existing Bayesian Optimisation tools \cite{snoek2012practical}, through providing an improved model of the objective surface.
-GPAR is trivially compatible with the wide array of GP approximation techniques designed to scale inference to a large number of observations \cite{Titsias:2009:Variational_Learning,hensman2013gaussian, saatcci2012scalable,cunningham2008fast}.
-Another area for future work are extensions to arbitrarily-structured missing output data.
-This would remove the constraints currently imposed on the ordering of the outputs when some observations are missing.
-Leveraging inference schemes for Deep GPs could provide a promising starting point here.
-In the other direction, GPAR could be harnessed to provide initialisations for Deep GP inference schemes.
+An exciting future application of GPAR is to use compositional kernel search \citep{LloDuvGroetal2014} to automatically learn and explain dependencies between outputs and inputs.
+Further insights into structure of the data could be gained by decomposing GPAR's posterior over additive kernel components \citep{Duvenaud:2014:Automatic_Construction}.
+These two approaches could be developed into a useful tool for automatic structure discovery.
+Two further exciting future applications of GPAR are modelling of environmental phenomena and improving data efficiency of existing Bayesian optimisation tools \citep{snoek2012practical}.